vuejs/v2.vuejs.org/src/v2/guide/join.md

 Vue's community is growing incredibly fast and if you're reading this, there's a good chance you're ready to join it.
 So... welcome!

-Now we'll answer both what the community can do for and what you can do for the community.
+Now we'll answer both what the community can do for you and what you can do for the community.

 ## Resources You'll Enjoy